The Chinese currency

 Putting the exchange rate into practice – an example

-Jimmy, an American teacher in China, spends 20 yuan on some delicious dumplings and stir-fried vegetables.
+Jimmy, an American teacher in China, spends 15 yuan on a bowl of dumplings.

-To calculate how much this costs him in US dollars, he divides the figure by 6.82.
-Jimmy’s meal works out to be about US$3.
+To calculate how much this costs him in US dollars, he divides the figure by 6.79.
+Jimmy’s meal works out to be about $2.20.
 That's cheap!

-If you enjoy the practice of bargaining, you’ll love shopping in China!
+If you enjoy the art of bargaining, you’ll love shopping in China!

 The country is full of bustling markets with clothes, gifts and other merchandise, and negotiating the price you pay for these goods is the norm.